savbran/evolvotron-fixed/README.md

 Exporter script: evolvotron_picgen.py
 -------------------------------------
-In addition, I created a script (evolvotron_picgen.py) that can be used to convert all xml files saved from Evolvotron to rasterized pictures (.png or .ppm) in any resolution.
+In addition, I created a script (evolvotron_picgen.py) that can be used to convert all .xml files saved from Evolvotron to rasterized pictures (.png or .ppm) in any resolution.
-The script is facility to quickly generate rasterized pictures after that a user has saved from Evolvotron the function xml files.
+The script is a facility to quickly generate rasterized pictures after that a user has saved from Evolvotron the .xml function files.

 **Simple usage of evolvotron_picgen.py**
-1. Copy this script in a folder containing xml files saved from Evolvotron.
+1. Copy this script in a folder containing .xml files (saved from Evolvotron).
-2. Launch the script with CLI command: **python evolvotron_picgen.py**
+2. Launch the script into a terminal: (path)$ **python evolvotron_picgen.py**
 3. Read the informative messages printed on terminal during the script execution (target folder, etc.).
 4. After the script execution ends, check the content of the target folder.
-5. Target folder will contain the rasterized pictures (.png or ppm) generated from Evolvotron .xml files.
+5. Target folder will contain the rasterized pictures (.png or .ppm) generated from Evolvotron .xml files.